 |Class Dates||Location||Class Times||Application Cutoff Date|

-Note: Classes are held via Zoom.
-Applicants will need access to a computer as well as a camera for the 3-hour exam on the 2nd day.
+Note: Classes are held via TEAMS.
+Applicants will need access to a computer as well as a camera for the 3-hour exam.

 Application and payment must be received no later than the cutoff date for the class requested.
 Applications received after the cutoff date may be scheduled for the next available class due to time and/or class size limitations.